 Bryony Lavery I went by chance to Lourdes, and I found it one of the most dreadful places I’d ever been in my life.
 Actually, I think I’ve been to one worse place, and that was Albania.

 B.L.
 It seemed to me to be full of the wrong kind of hope.
 And of course the people there were all religious!
 And not my religion.

 B.L.
 It’s nothing, really.
 I was brought up in the Church of England, but I pretty much approach all religions and take the best bits and drop the bits I find troublesome.

-Why are romance and mortality such
+Why are romance and mortality such a compelling topic?

 J.P.S.
 Well, we’re just here for a time, and whatever’s happening, that’s your precious life shooting by.
 A lot of people have a problem with choice, and as a result they live on the balcony.
 They don’t even see that their life is melting away into a dream.